mlhartme/stool/client/documentation.md

     stool status

-to see if your application is running and to see the application urls.
+to see if your stage is running and to see the stage urls.

 To remove the stage, stop the application with